 With CloudZero’s unit cost analysis, you can enable different teams to break down AWS costs and usage however they choose:

-- Engineering can get cost per product, cost per feature, cost per environment, cost per dev team, cost per deployment, and more.
+- Engineering can see cost per product, cost per feature, cost per environment, cost per dev team, cost per deployment, and more.
 These granular insights can help engineering teams understand how their architectural decisions, such as their code, affect the organization’s cloud spend and ability to compete in the market.

 - Finance can track cost per customer or per tenant to determine how much they spend to support a particular customer.
 Based on this information, they can decide how to price their services to protect their margins or increase profitability on a specific contract.